 Accreditation Status

-The Master of Science (M.S.) education program in speech-language pathology {residential education modality} at SUNY Cortland is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master’s in Communication Sciences and Disorders education program in speech-language pathology has been placed on probation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+A program on probation is not currently in full compliance with the accreditation standards.
+Programs on probation remain accredited but must demonstrate compliance with the standards within one year.

 Frequently Asked Questions